CiscoDevNet/axl-java-samples/README.md

         ![cert_list](images/cert_list.png)

     1. Click **Download .PEM File**, and save into this project's `certificate/` folder.
-You may want to give it a recognizable name e.g. the host name.
+You may want to give it a recognizable name e.g. the CUCM host name.

 1. Import the CUCM Tomcat HTTPS certificate into a local Java keystore.